 - o When you have been successful, share it - o Good publicity is helpful.
-Work with local newspapers, magazine
+Work with local newspapers, magazine o We have found an annual 'touch up' by a small parish working party has kept the Centre looking fresh.

 • Plan for ongoing maintenance